Program Aide (PA)

 - PA Core Training: Includes leadership skills, strategies for working with younger Girl Scouts, the Girl Scout Leadership Experience, girl/adult partnership, teaching methods, and more.
 The council provides this training and some camps offer their own.
 Training is required for day camp PAs and strongly encouraged for event PAs.

 - Day Camp Specific Training: Each day camp facilitates their own day camp orientation for PAs and CITs every summer.
-See your day camp book for these dates.
+See your day camp book for these dates which will be available in January.

 - Troop Specific Training: Contact Katelyn Condon at email@example.com for training information and to get connected with a younger girl troop in your area.